Professional Zoom & Virtual Meeting Backgrounds

 Creating Quality Video Conferencing Backgrounds: Lighting & Sound

 In addition to your video call backdrop, lighting and clear sound quality are essential to conference calls.
-Before an interview, employers may ask if you have good lighting as well as a microphone or headset.
-Your laptop or PC should allow you to adjust speaker and microphone volume and change sound quality settings.
 Testing and adjusting your devices before the call is always a smart move.

 Lighting for Virtual Meetings

 The right video conference lighting makes a big difference.
 If your room is too dark, interviewers or colleagues will have trouble seeing your face.
-However, too much light can make your image seem washed out and unflattering.
+However, too much light can also affect your image seem.
 If possible, use natural light to your advantage by facing a window.

 If your home office is still too dark, invest in high-quality light fixtures.
 Strategically placing a couple of contemporary floor lamps around the room creates a studio effect and provides balanced lighting.
 Small ring lights that clamp onto the back or sides of your desk are an easy, adjustable option as well.
 Bendable modern desk lamps also allow you to direct the light and find the perfect angle.